 As well as her numerous collections of poetry, Anne Stevenson has published a biography of Sylvia Plath (1989), a book of essays, Between the Iceberg and the Ship (1998), and two critical studies of Elizabeth Bishop’s work, most recently Five Looks at Elizabeth Bishop (Bloodaxe Books, 2006).
-Her latest poetry books are Poems 1955-2005 (2005), Stone Milk (2007) and Astonishment (2012), all from Bloodaxe.
+Her latest poetry books are Poems 1955-2005 (2005), Stone Milk (2007), Astonishment (2012) and Completing the Circle (due in 2020), all from Bloodaxe.

-In 2016 she gave the Newcastle/Bloodaxe Poetry Lectures, to be published by Bloodaxe in 2017 as About Poems and how poems are not about.
+In 2016 she gave the Newcastle/Bloodaxe Poetry Lectures, published by Bloodaxe in 2017 as About Poems and how poems are not about.

 Books by Anne Stevenson